 If you are a new customer and would like to find out more about trade waste sacks or the bin collection services we offer, then please email email@example.com or call 0141 287 4221 for assistance.

-We will try to provide the best service possible throughout this difficult time and will continue to update you as the situation develops following official advice.
+We aim to provide the best service possible and will continue to update the relevant channels as and when any changes arise and following official advice.

 We are delighted to be able to tell you that some of our markets have reopened.

 The Blochairn Car Boot Sale will remain closed for the moment as we further investigate and implement the suitable measures to allow for a safe operation.

 For more information visit City Property Markets website.